reyestech/Azure-Honeynet-and-Sentinel-Hardening-/README.md

 ## Attack Maps Before Hardening / Security Controls

 Microsoft Defender for Cloud:
-  - Security posture: In this section we can see a grade showing we are not
+  - Security posture: In this section, we can see a grade showing we are not

 ![image](https://github.com/reyestech/Azure-Honeynet-and-Sentinel-Hardening-/assets/153461962/343d9f0f-4a53-49c6-b540-0ae7bf918b2e)

 NIST SP 800 53 R5
   - AC.
-Access Control: In access control we can see what is missing to meet NIST standards.
+Access Control: In access control, we can see what is missing to meet NIST standards.

 ![image](https://github.com/reyestech/Azure-Honeynet-and-Sentinel-Hardening-/assets/153461962/1a89ae0f-1d81-47b7-852d-b66cdafb0748)